 Most interviewers, especially those working for technology companies, look for a mix of technical qualifications and interpersonal skills.
 Today’s IT roles require that the right candidate have more than a strong technical background; they must also possess soft skills, e.g., work ethic, effective communication, problem-solving, flexibility, etc.

-Hiring managers look for candidates with the soft skills that complement the team environment; however, LinkedIn’s 2019 Global Talent Trends report revealed that 57% of talent professionals can’t confidently assess such skills.
+Hiring managers look for candidates with the soft skills that complement the team environment; however, LinkedIn’s 2019 Global Talent Trends report revealed that 57% of talent professionals couldn’t confidently assess such skills.
 The challenge for interviewers is to accurately identify which behavioral questions correspond with the skills labeled as “must-have” by the organization.

 When hiring for IT positions, talent professionals can only glean so much from a well-crafted resume and cookie-cutter technical assessment questions.
 Strategically asking situational and behavioral questions (agreed upon by the entire hiring team) prepares interviewers to spot a top candidate.

 The goal is to focus on the individual’s interaction with the team throughout the entire interview process (which begins with a well-crafted resume) and compare the findings against the stated requirements.
 Are they consistent, thorough, and organized?
 Do they show initiative and communicate effectively?
 If so, and technical skills meet the requirements, you have yourself a strong lead for the position.

 Why is it beneficial for talent professionals and job seekers to review important interview questions well before the interview?
 The process confirms whether or not the correct factors are addressed and measured, i.e., job and organizational fit.
 As a candidate, you will demonstrate past performance and confidently predict future success with more preparation.

 Feedback from our in-house talent team revealed how often candidates need guidance but don’t ask for help.
 The takeaway?
 Individuals who requested recommendations and prepared for each interview received more positive feedback than those who did not.